 You should also prepare a short self-presentation, prepare the following telephonic interview questions as well as write down your own questions.

 - Why should we hire you?

 - Why did you leave your last job?

 - Why do you want to work here?

 At www.logitrain.com.au, we prepare for IT Jobs by increasing their skills and knowledge through our instructor-led IT courses, preparing them to get in-demand IT certifications required by employers, providing career counselling that helps them with resume writing, and high-impact cover letters, preparing them for phone interviews, group interviews, technical interviews and behavioural interviews; we also provide internships and local work experience.

 - Create a good conversation environment

 Make sure in advance that you can talk undisturbed in a quiet place.
-Clarify with your housemates that no music is turned up extra loudly during this time and that no one uses vacuum during the interview.
+Clarify with your housemates that no music is turned up extra loudly during this time and that no one uses a vacuum during the interview.
 Also, avoid distraction from TV or music and close the windows to reduce street noise.